bmacmurray99/xenopus-mcp/README.md

 *   Allows AI agents to choose the relevant exports for a given task

 ## Requirements
-This MCP runs locally and
+This MCP runs locally and needs the following:
 *   Screaming Frog SEO Spider installed and in your system's PATH, aliased to `screamingfrogseospider`
 *   A Valid Screaming Frog SEO Spider License
 *   Python 3.